The Changing American Workforce

 In the 1800s the Calumet region of northwest Indiana was Chicago’s Cape Cod.
-The baltic blue crescent of Lake Michigan curved serenely eastward from the state line.
+The baltic blue crescent of Lake Michigan swung serenely eastward from the state line.
 Tawny beaches and rolling sand dunes offered refuge from the raucous, brawling city of the big shoulders.
 Windwarped swale and reedy marshland attracted hunters and fishermen, birdwatchers and botanists.
-The lowslung, undeveloped lakefront lured industrial land scouts.
+The lowslung lakefront lured industrial land scouts.

 In 1889, John D. Rockefeller’s Standard Oil Company broke ground for a refinery on the lakeshore just east of the state line near a railroad junction called Whiting’s Siding.
 Within a few years the Whiting Refinery was the largest in the US.
 In 1906 J.P.
 Morgan and Judge Elbert Gary began construction on the US Steel Gary Works.
-By midcentury, the 30 miles of lakeshore between Chicago and Gary had filled in seamlessly with shoulder to shoulder oil refineries, steel mills and chemical plants.
-The Calumet Region, named by 17th century French trappers for the marsh reeds (chalumet) that choked their canoe channels, had become the largest industrial concentration in the world.
+By midcentury, the 20 miles of lakeshore between Chicago and Gary had filled in shoulder to shoulder with oil refineries, steel mills and chemical plants.
+The Calumet Region, named by 17th century French trappers for the marsh reeds (chalumet) that choked their canoe channels, had been transformed into the largest industrial concentration in the world.

 Those industries needed labor.
-In the 1960s, heavy industry in the Calumet Region employed 66,000 workers.
+In the 1970s, heavy industry in the Calumet Region, collectively known as “the mills,” employed over 100,000 workers.
 Most of them belonged to unions.
-Their wages, benefits and pensions enabled them to own houses, raise families, buy cars, send children to college, and retire in their 60s with enough pension and social security to live comfortably in their paid-off houses and enjoy their grandchildren for the balance of their 67 years of life expectancy.
-Their industrial wages created a thriving economy.
-Their taxes built roads and schools, paid police and firemen.
+Their wages, benefits and pensions enabled them to own houses, raise families, buy cars, send children to college, and retire in their 60s with enough pension, savings and social security to live comfortably in their paid-off houses and enjoy their grandchildren for the balance of their 68 years of life expectancy.
+Their industrial union wages created a thriving economy.
+Their taxes built roads and schools, paid police and teachers and firemen.
 Settlement pushed south and east from the mill gates.
-By 1960 the region’s population had reached 700,000.
+By 1970 the Region’s population exceeded 770,000.

 But things were changing

-One morning in the 1960s my father slid onto the stool at the counter of his regular diner next to a friend who worked at Inland Steel.
-As they sipped their coffee, the man told my dad that he was going to be laid off.
-The job he had done for twenty years was being “automated.”
+One morning in the 1970s my father slid onto the stool at the counter of his regular diner next to a friend who worked at Inland Steel.
+As they sipped their scalding coffee, the man told my dad that he was going to be laid off.
+The job he had done for twenty-five years was being “automated.”
 He was being replaced by a machine.
 It wasn’t the first instance of “automation,” but it was the first to hit so close to home.

 No human activity has been more disruptive to the natural order than heavy industry, but none has produced greater improvements in the material conditions of human life.
-The 67-year life expectancy of the 1960s steelworker was far higher than the 46 years of his 1900 predecessor, and his mid-century lifespan has been surpassed in turn by the current 76 years.
+The 68-year life expectancy of the 1970s steelworker was almost fifty percent longer than the 46 years of his 1900 predecessor, and his mid-century lifespan has been eclipsed in turn by the current 76 years.

 Twilight can be dusk or dawn.
 It’s dusk for the old industrial workforce, but it can be dawn for a new workforce with the skills required by the new economy.
 School is starting this week.
 Nine out of ten of America’s young people are sitting down at desks and terminals in public schools.
 Fifty million public school students, our workforce in training, are writing the next chapter of our history.
 Their knowledge and skills—not petroleum or iron ore—are the raw materials of our future.
 We’d be wise to invest as much capital in their development as Rockefeller and Morgan did in oil and steel.

-Gary Kaplan is the executive director of JFYNetWorks, Boston
+Gary Kaplan is the executive director of JFYNetWorks.

 Matthew Kaplan is a Chicago-based photographer.
 His work can be viewed at matthewkaplanphotography.com